Bright Horizons Family Solutions (BFAM) Q2 2017 Results - Earnings Call Transcript

 David H. Lissy - Bright Horizons Family Solutions, Inc.

 Yeah.
 Henry, our pipeline for acquisitions remains filled with and focused on same kinds of things we've been talking about for the past several years, which is our combination of slightly larger opportunities that sort of take a longer time to happen and kind of when the stars line up.
 Hopefully, every once in a while, every period of time, once in a while, we can get some of those to happen.
-But the bulk of what we'll execute on a more consistent basis are the smaller single-site to 10-site kind of operators both here in the U.S., the UK and the Netherlands.
+But the bulk of what we'll execute on a more consistent basis are the smaller single-site to 10-site kind of operators both here in the U.S., the U.K. and the Netherlands.
 In those three markets, we're very active.
 And as I said, we just executed – we just closed one this past quarter in the Netherlands that we been working on for a while and the team over there is active in doing some good things.

 And so, in all three of those countries, we've got a good pipeline and we're always sort of, longer term, having discussions about where else in the world we might add value but there's nothing in the short term to talk about there.
 It's just more we want to be mindful of a set of countries around the world where we think there's possibilities for us long term and keep relationships going in those countries and we do that on a regular basis as well.